AngleProtocol/merkl-contracts/README.md

 ### Create `.env` file

-In order to interact with non local networks, you must create an `.env` that has, for all supported networks (Ethereum, Polygon and Arbitrum):
+In order to interact with non local networks, you must create an `.env` that has, for all supported networks:

 - `MNEMONIC`
 - `ETH_NODE_URI`